 - Hotels and Motels

 - Other Rentals

-- Bed and Breakfasts
+- o Bed and Breakfasts

-- Vacation Rentals
+- o Vacation Rentals

 In FY12/13, the TOT growth remained relatively constant; however it included a one-time internal hotel adjustment of \$48,300.
 The FY11/12 amount also includes interest and penalties of \$11,500 which also attributed to the relatively flat two-year trend.
-In FY13/14, the City is projecting a 2% or \$94,300 increase; followed by a 3.9% increase in FY 14/15.
+In FY13/14, the City is projecting a 2% or \$94,300 increase; followed by a 3.9% increase in FY14/15.
 This is primarily due to improved economic performance.
 This estimate was derived internally by monitoring quarterly revenues, reviewing local tourism trends, and referencing CPI as an indicator of growth.
+In FY 15/16 and FY16/17, TOT revenues were increased by 1.8% and 1.3%, respectively.
+This estimate was based on the U.S. Travel Association's Travel Forecast Model for Domestic Person-Trips.